27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 2. How-to

-3. Contrarian / surprising claim
+3. Contrarian or surprising claim

-4. Personal story / first-person
+4. Personal story or first-person

-7. Rewrite my paragraph in 3 styles
+7. Rewrite in 3 Styles

 Here's a paragraph.
 Rewrite it 3 ways: